-One option for people with bad credit is to lease to own a vehicle.
+One option for people with bad credit are lease to own cars.
 This type of arrangement is also known as a rent to own option.
 They work almost exactly like a normal car lease, but are specifically organized so that they are more practical for people looking to lease who have bad credit.
-Essentially, a person will pay for the car each month as if he or she is renting it.
-However, at the end of the car lease, he or she will promise to purchase the car, with a percentage of the money paid while leasing the car going towards the purchase.
+Essentially, a person will pay for the car each month as if they is renting it.
+However, at the end of the car lease, they will promise to purchase the car, with a percentage of the money paid while leasing the car going towards the purchase.

 The Sign and Drive Lease

-A sign and drive lease deal sounds like the deal of the century to anxious car buyers.
+Sign & drive deals sounds like the deal of the century to anxious car buyers.
 The television commercials say that all you need to do is sign the lease and you are on your way.
 But, when it comes to car commercials, it is more about the fine print at the bottom of the screen.
 1

-The sign and drive deals are one way that car dealers get more vehicles on the road and show revenue for those vehicles.
+The Sign & Drive Deals are one way that car dealers get more vehicles on the road and show revenue for those vehicles.
 If you are the right kind of buyer, then you can enjoy the benefits of this kind of transaction.
-But before you get all excited about utilizing a sign and drive arrangement for your next car, you will want to weigh the pros and cons regarding these kinds of lease agreements.
+But before you get all excited about utilizing a sign & drive arrangement for your next car, you will want to weigh the pros and cons regarding these kinds of lease agreements.
 This kind of offer is designed by car dealers to sell cars.
 They won’t help the people who need to get a car with no money down because the dealers have made it so they won’t qualify.

 Sign and Drive: Great Car with No Down Payment

 The lure of a sign and drive arrangement is that you get the chance to drive away with a great car without having to use a down payment.
 This part is absolutely true, but this is not a deal with your best interest in mind.
-We will investigate the money side of a sign and drive a little later.
+We will investigate the money side of a sign & drive a little later.

 No Up-Front Lease Costs